 Being a survival game, Minecraft requires you to take note of various factors, including hunger, health, and even poisonous effects.
 If you miss out on any of them, it can be dangerous and even fatal for you.
 However, as you might expect, this also develops a constant pressure on players to keep an eye out on every bodily aspect.

-OneBar is one of the top Minecraft HUD mods that gets rid of such elements and replaces them with a single bar.
+OneBar is one of the top HUD mods that gets rid of all the various elements and replaces them with a single bar.
 This bar mainly shows your overall health with positive effects on the left side and negative effects on the right.
 Then, if you are hungry, the hunger bar shows up on top of the health bar.
 Similarly, the water bar takes priority while you are swimming.
 Using this mod, you only need to worry about one bar at a time.

 7. Inventory Sorter